25 years of SALA - Podcast Episode

 To celebrate 25 years of SALA, we are putting together a special podcast episode and would love hear how people have connected with the Festival over the years.
 If you’d be willing to share a memory or what you find meaningful about the Festival, please keep reading!

-Perhaps you discovered a love of visual art through a SALA artist, or a SALA exhibition challenged your understanding of how art ‘should’ be presented.
+Perhaps you discovered an artist whose work resonates with you, or a SALA exhibition challenged your understanding of how art should be presented.
 Maybe you’re an established artist whose first exhibition was in SALA Festival and helped you to reach a new audience.
 Perhaps you’re an artist whose practice was bolstered by a SALA residency or winning a SALA Award.
 Maybe you’re an artist who works not to a calendar year, but a Festival year.

 How to be involved